Mexican Independence Day

 Mexican National Day

-Although the holiday for this celebration is September 16, Mexicans celebrate their independence on the night of the 15th, which is call “Mexican Night.”
+Although the holiday for the Mexican Independence Day is on September 16, Mexicans celebrate their independence on the night of the 15th, which is call “Mexican Night.”
 On the night of September 15, Mexicans recreated the call that priest Miguel Hidalgo made to the people of Mexico to take up arms and fight for Independence.
 We call this act of taking up arms and started the war of independence “Grito de Independencia.”

 The “Grito de Independencia” is also called “Grito de Dolores.”
 This is because Miguel Hidalgo made the call to take up arms in the town of Dolores, Guanajuato State.
 In this place, the priest Hidalgo rang the bells of his church during the early hours of September 16.